sebastien/ui.js/research/faster-render.md

 # Approach to faster rendering

+## Takeaways

+- Work in a document fragment/detached when creating new nodes, as for a first render incremental update will kill performance (2x slower).

+- Function recursion is much faster than using a stack (3x faster)

+## Thoughts

 UI effects are incremental: they take the current value, and the previous state, which typically includes the previous value, and a reference to previously created nodes.